Ravalli County Museum: Exhibits

 Ravalli County Museum has a total of 9 exhibit galleries, with five of the galleries housing permanent exhibits.

-“The Discovery: Lewis & Clark Meet the Salish in the Bitter Root,” is a display that depicts the story of the historic encounter between the Salish Tribe and Meriwether Lewis and William Clark in the Bitterroot Valley, just before they crossed the Continental Divide in 1805.
+“The Discovery: Lewis & Clark Meet the Salish in the Bitter Root,” is a display that depicts the story of the historic encounter between the Bitterroot Salish and Meriwether Lewis and William Clark in the Bitterroot Valley, just before they crossed the Continental Divide in 1805.
 The exhibit is made up of murals, copies of pages from the Lewis and Clark Journals, Native American artifacts, the local flora and fauna and replicas of the equipment used on the Lewis and Clark Expedition.

 The "National Senior Pro Rodeo Hall of Fame" is a collection of rodeo items from Hall of Fame inductees combined with interpretations that tell the story of rodeo and the lifestyle of the American cowboy.

 “A Walk Through the Bitter Root,” is a two-room exhibit featuring murals of the landscape of Darby, Conner, Sula, and Hamilton as it looked in the 1900s, painted by local artist Suzette DelRae.
 The exhibit also features agricultural artifacts, old maps and dioramas depicting the lifestyle of the pioneers that settled in the valley.

 “Bertie Lord, Pioneer Photographer” displays artifacts from the collections of Bertie Lord, donated to the Museum by the Lord family.
 Photo equipment, memorabilia and prints from the late 1800s to the early 1900s, including stereo views, portray the hobby that was Bertie Lord’s passion.

 The Natural History Exhibit features a collection of wildlife from Western Montana including a white wolf, hawk, eagle and elk.
 There is also a wide variety of fly fishing ties from the 1920s and fishing party photos from the late 1800s.

 The "Trapper and Miner Exhibit", created with artifacts from the 1800s and 1900s, depicts the lifestyle of a miner or trapper living in the Bitterroot Mountains at that time.
 The exhibit is made to look like the inside of a one-room log cabin complete with stove, bed, furs and mining and trapping equipment.
 The exhibit also houses a chair that was hand made by Father Antonio Ravalli.

 Rotating exhibits are featured in three of the small galleries and the main gallery; the “Old Courtroom” features large rotating exhibits of community interest throughout the year.
 The Museum hosts traveling exhibits throughout the year as well as lectures on topics of local interest.